Cornwall's 'Care Center' closed due to fire concerns

 The city of Cornwall has shut down a senior's home in the city due to fire and life safety concerns.

-In a statement, the city says the Ontario Fire Marshal's office granted the fire department the authority to close the "Care Center" on Second Street while work continues to ensure issues are addresses.
+In a statement, the city says the Ontario Fire Marshal's office granted the fire department the authority to close the "Care Center" on Second Street while work continues to ensure issues are addressed.

 "CFS have conducted several fire safety inspections to assess the fire safety within the building and have identified numerous serious fire safety violations of the Ontario Fire Code which increases the risk of injury to occupants in the event of a fire emergency," the city said in a statement.